-WebSphere eXtreme Scale supports Java Authentication and Authorization Service (JAAS) authorization out-of-the-box and also supports custom authorization using the ObjectGridAuthorization interface.
+WebSphere eXtreme Scale supports Java Authentication and Authorization Service (JAAS) authorization that is ready to use and also supports custom authorization using the ObjectGridAuthorization interface.

-The ObjectGridAuthorization plug-in is used to authorize ObjectGrid, ObjectMap and JavaMap accesses to the Principals represented by a Subject object in a custom way.
-A typical implementation of this plug-in is to retrieve the Principals from the Subject object, and then check whether or not the specified permissions are granted to the Principals.
+The ObjectGridAuthorization plug-in is used to authorize ObjectGrid, ObjectMap, and JavaMap accesses to the Principals represented by a Subject object in a custom way.
+A typical implementation of this plug-in is to retrieve the Principals from the Subject object, and then check whether the specified permissions are granted to the Principals.